-As a company that not only stands behind but actively participates in this movement, we want to shed some light on what exactly it is for our audience.
+As a black owned company that not only stands behind, but actively participates in this movement, we want to shed some light on what exactly BLM is for our audience.
 Let me start by saying this:

 Black lives matter is a fact.
 It is objective.
 It is not something to be debated.
 Your belief in or against it is irrelevant to the fact of it.
 Black lives matter is like one plus one equals two.Bunny Roberts, CEO

 Black lives matter is not anti-white.
 It’s not anti anything.
 It is a plea to our fellow humans for us to be treated with basic human decency.
 Read this information straight from the creators website.